FlyingFathead/whisper-transcriber-telegram-bot/README.md

 The program has been written in Python and it works on Python version `3.10+`, tested up to Python `3.12.2`.

-Designed for transcribing audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages or over media file uploads on Telegram (`.mp3`, `.wav`, `.ogg`, `.flac`, etc).
+Designed for transcribing audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages or over media file uploads on Telegram (`.mp3`, `.wav`, `.ogg`, `.flac`, etc.)

 Sites supported by `yt-dlp` are [listed here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 Supported audio/video file uploads can be configured separately.